 Improving School Door Security

-Why We Need Better Security for Doors in Schools
+Why We Need Better Classroom Door Protection

-How to Secure a School Door
+How to Secure Classroom Doors

 When it comes to improving school door security, there are a few different options.
 The first is to install locks that require a key for access with an effective key management policy.
 This is an old-school method of securing entry points but can still be effective today with the right system in place.
 Another option is to use card readers or other access control systems that allow staff and students to enter by presenting their ID cards or through mobile credentialing.